Explore Wellington's big backyard

 But it’s not just about the outdoors, the Hutt Valley is a hub of artisan food and drink producers, such as coffee roasters, craft beer, cheese makers and bakers of ‘the best chocolate cake in the world’ according to Scarlett Johanson, who sampled a slice when she was filming in Wellington a few years back.

-About a 90minute drive or train ride from the city, you will find Wellington’s own wine country and some of New Zealand’s best pinot noir.
-With a cluster of wineries just a short bike-ride apart, the Wairarapa is New Zealand’s answer to Burgundy, France.
-Visit Martinborough village and take your pick from tasting your way around 20-plus wineries, as well as great cafes, restaurants and bars.
+Take a 90-minute drive or train ride from the city and you will find Wellington’s own wine country and some of New Zealand’s best pinot noir.
+The quaint wine-making village of Martinborough has 20-plus wineries, as well as great cafes, restaurants and bars.
+Martinborough's wineries are closely clustered together so hiring a bike is a great way to explore and visit multiple cellar doors.

 Home to characterful villages, the Wairarapa is also the place for a spot of shopping.
-Stop for cheese and books in Featherston, clothing and homeware boutiques in Greytown, and antiques in Carterton.
+Stop for cheese tasting and book browsing in Featherston, clothing and homeware and clothing boutiques in Greytown and antiques in Carterton.

-Whilst a city in its own right, Porirua is effectively a big suburb of Wellington and well worth a visit as part of your Wellington stay.
-Only 20 minutes from the Wellington city, Porirua is a spot to go hiking and biking, with Colonial Knob in particular, a 1.7km native bush walk, with the views from the top well worth the climb.
+There are many great spots to go hiking and biking in Porirua, including Rangituhi/Colonial Knob , a 1.7 km native bush walk - the views from the top are well worth the climb!
 And for those still in need of more adventure, they can test their mettle at Adrenalin Forest, a multi-level aerial obstacle course.

-But it’s not just the outdoors that are worth exploring in Porirua, Pātaka Art and Museum is a treasure trove of local art, with a particular focus on Māori and Pacific artists.
+But it’s not just the outdoors that are worth exploring in Porirua, Pātaka Art + Museum is a treasure trove of local art, with a particular focus on Māori and Pacific artists.

-Fun fact: the ka mate haka made famous by the All Blacks rugby team, orginates from local Porirua iwi (Māori tribe) Ngāti Toa, composed by famous chief Te Raupahara.
+Fun fact: the ka mate haka made famous by the All Blacks rugby team, originates from local Porirua iwi (Māori tribe) Ngāti Toa, composed by famous chief Te Raupahara.

 An hour’s journey from Wellington city is the Kāpiti Coast, made up of a line of towns and villages from Paekākāriki to Ōtaki that span 85 km of truly magnificent coastline.
 Any trip to the coast must include a visit to Kāpiti Island, either for a few hours or overnight.
 An eco-reserve, Kāpiti Island is pest-free meaning it’s one of the best places in New Zealand to see a large number of native birds, including little spotted kiwi and the little blue penguins (or korora as they’re known in Māori) who call this island home.

-Kāpiti is also becoming increasingly insta-famous for the Paekākāriki Escarpment trail.
+Kāpiti is also becoming increasingly well-known on social media for the Paekākāriki Escarpment trail.
 This track, part of the national Te Araroa Walkway, opened in 2016 and runs from Paekākāriki to Pukerua Bay, a 10km stretch that takes around 2.5 hours to complete and gives walkers some of the most spectacular views (and photos) in Wellington.